S22F5/ArchBSPWMInstaller/README.md

   <img src=".github/images/logo_lightmode.png">
 </picture>

+## About
+ArchBSPWMInstaller is an installer to install my custom Arch Install.

 ## **Using this Installer:**
 #### Using the Custom ISO with included Script and Files
 - Step 1: Use the provided [ISO](https://github.com/S22F5/ArchBSPWMInstaller/releases/download/v2.31b/archlinux-2022.01.22-x86_64_InstallerIncluded.iso) to create a [live USB](https://wiki.archlinux.org/title/USB_flash_installation_medium) or [burn it to a DVD](https://wiki.archlinux.org/title/Optical_disc_drive#Burning)